yoonghan/ReactNative-Modular/README.md

 ```

 ## Manual changes
+1. Change the download file path in *MainActivity.java* and modify the variable *GIT_LOCATION*.
-If there are interface changes for the React part, run:
+2. If there are interface changes for the React part, run:

 ```
 react-native bundle --platform android --dev false --entry-file index.js --bundle-output index.android.bundle
 ```

-Then upload index.android.bundle code into a server, let the user retrieve from the server; the path is changeable.
+3. Then upload *index.android.bundle* code into a server according to the GIT_LOCATION.